Modesto Montoya

-Modesto Montoya (born 24 February 1949) is a nuclear physicist and former president of the Peruvian Institute for Nuclear Energy in Lima, Peru.
+Modesto Montoya (born 24 February 1949) is a nuclear physicist and former president of the Peruvian Institute of Nuclear Energy in Lima, Peru.
 He is a former president and current member of the Peruvian Academy of Nuclear Sciences, former president of the Peruvian Physical Society and member for Peruvian National Academy of Sciences.
 In 2021, he became an advisor to President Pedro Castillo on science matters.
 He served as minister of the environment of Peru.

 Academic activities

 Modesto Montoya was born in Salpo, La Libertad.
 At age 12, he began studies to be an electrical technician at the current National Polytechnic of Santa.
 At age 17, he received a scholarship to study at the José Pardo Principal Polytechnic.
 At the age of 18, he entered the National University of Engineering.

 He holds a BSc, a Lic. a MSc in physics from the National University of Engineering, a DEA, a doctorat de 3eme cycle and a doctorat d'Etat from the Paris-Sud 11 University.
 He is affiliated as professor to the National University of Engineering and he teaches scientific and technological subjects at Centro de Preparación para la Ciencia y Tecnología (Ceprecyt).